xapian/xapian/xapian-core/docs/postingsource.rst

-If the maximum weight that can be returned by the PostingSource has decreased significantly, it may be worthwhile to notify the Xapian matcher about this, so that it can use this information for optmisations, allowing the match process to finish faster.
+If the maximum weight that can be returned by the PostingSource has decreased significantly, it may be worthwhile to notify the Xapian matcher about this, so that it can use this information for optimisations, allowing the match process to finish faster.
 You can notify the matcher about this by calling the ``PostingSource::notify_new_maxweight()`` method.
 However, you should take care not to call this method too frequently, as the resulting computation can